top of page

 What Does LN2 Do?

-Liquid Nitrogen is cold enough to facilitate the conversion of retained Austenite (RA) to hard martensite in nearly every steel and in all the ones I use.
+Liquid Nitrogen is cold enough to facilitate the conversion of retained Austenite (RA) to hard martensite in nearly every steel and all the ones I use.
 There are reasons we want to convert this RA as soon as possible.
 Here are a few:

 1) Retained Austenite makes the matrix of the steel softer.

 There is a valid reason we temper our knives after hardening.
-Untempered martensite is extremely brittle and prone to fracture.
+Untempered martensite is highly brittle and prone to fracture.
 It has very low toughness.
 It is prone to chipping.
 It creates crack initiation points and stress risers.
 BAD JUJU!

 3) RA negatively affects edge retention and sharpenability.